Urothelial and Kidney Cancers

 An increased risk of cancer of the renal pelvis and ureters occurs in patients with Balkan nephropathy.
 This disorder is a familial nephropathy of unknown cause that results in progressive inflammation of the renal parenchyma, leading to renal failure and multifocal, superficial, low-grade cancers of the renal pelvis and ureters.

 Blood in the urine is the most common symptom in patients presenting with urothelial tract cancer.
-It is most often painless, unless obstruction due to a clot or tumor and/or deeper levels of tumor invasion have already occurred.
+It is most often painless, unless there is obstruction due to a clot or tumor and/or deeper levels of tumor invasion have already occurred.

 Urinary voiding symptoms